horia-alungulesei/supercat/README.md

 ```

 Now the localhost:3306 connection can be used from MySQL Workbench and also to test locally the PHP connection to the RDS DB instance.

+## configuration and secrets values

+DB connection parameters are placed in the AWS SSM Parameter Store and injected as environment variables in the ECS task definition.

+## deployment of Docker container

+An ECS service is used to deploy the Docker container.